DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 By default, TestCafe launches browsers (Google Chrome and Mozilla Firefox so far) with a clean profile, i.e. without extensions, bookmarks and other profile settings.
 This was done to minimize the influence of profile parameters on test runs.

-However, if you need to start a browser with the current user profile, you can do this by specifying the `:userProfile` flag after the [browser alias](#locally-installed-browsers).
+However, if you need to start a browser with the current user profile, you can specify the `:userProfile` flag after the [browser alias](#locally-installed-browsers).

 ```sh
 testcafe firefox:userProfile tests/test.js